 61. Petitioner is a wholly-owned subsidiary of Haseko Corporation, a Japan Corporation, whose assets, liabilities and stockholders' equity, as of March 31, 1989, totaled \$7,134.492,000, \$5,541,712,000, and \$1,592,780,000, respectively.
 Whereas Petitioner's audited balance sheet for the period ending March 31, 1989, indicates that Petitioner had total assets of \$147,592,574, liabilities of \$117,477,433 and stockholders' equity of \$30,115,141.
 Petitioner also has an existing line of credit of \$173,000,000 from Haseko Corporation for its Hawaii operations.
+62. Mr. Lee believes the Petitioner has the financial and operational capabilities to develop the Petition Area simultaneously with Petitioner's other ongoing projects in Hawaii.

-- 62. Mr. Lee believes the Petitioner has the financial and operational capabilities to develop the Petition Area simultaneously with Petitioner's other ongoing projects in Hawaii. - estate which Petitioner owns in Hawaii is shown on its financial statement at the lower of cost or net realizable value.
+63. As shown in the financial statements, the real estate which Petitioner owns in Hawaii is shown on its financial statement at the lower of cost or net realizable value.
 However, Petitioner states that the actual market value of its real estate holdings is significantly greater than shown on its financial statement.